 Zhila Alizadeh – Borji, BBM

 ×Zhila joined the Society in April 2011.
 Zhila is a Persian woman, a mother of a beautiful daughter and a proud aunt.
-Born and raised in Iran, she graduated from the University of Tehran with a degree in business, level 4 of Certified General accountant, and planning to obtain her Certified Aboriginal Finance Manager.
+Born and raised in Iran, she graduated from the University of Tehran with a degree in business, level 4 of Certified General accountant, and has obtainained her Certified Aboriginal Finance Manager.
 She worked in a variety of financial management positions in Tehran.
 She moved to Canada in 2001 and has been employed since that time in similar environments.
 She is very pleased to have the opportunity to work with Indigenous Perspectives Society.
 She has many passions which include artistic endeavors, family values, and her work.
 She believes in the passion that is demonstrated by the Society in the work they do and for this, she has been very appreciative to be a part of that passion and to work for such a dynamic team!

 Carol Itakura